radareorg/radare.org/gsoc/2016/index.md

 1. Read Google's instructions for participating
 2. Grab any of the project from [list of ideas](http://radare.org/gsoc/2016/ideas.html)  that you're interested in (or propose your own)
-3. Write a first draft proposal and ask one of the mentors or administrators to review it with you
+3. Write a first draft proposal using Google Docs and ask one of the mentors or administrators to review it with you
 4. Submit it using Google's web interface

 ## Student proposal guidelines